membraneframework/membrane_demo/rtmp_to_hls/README.md

 # RTMP to HLS
-This demo is an application which is capable of receiving RTMP stream, converting it to HLS and publishing via HTTP server, so that it can be played with a web player.
+This demo is an application that is capable of receiving RTMP stream, converting it to HLS, and publishing via an HTTP server so that it can be played with a web player.

 ## Possible use cases
 The application presented in this demo could be used in the following scenario.
-There is one person, so called "streamer", and multiple "viewers", who want to see the stream of multimedia sent by the streamer.
+There is one person, the so-called "streamer", and multiple "viewers", who want to see the stream of multimedia sent by the streamer.
 The streamer sends multimedia using RTMP, a protocol supported by popular streaming software (i.e. OBS).
-Such a RTMP stream is then converted into HLS and published by the HTTP server, which is capable of handling many HTTP requests.
-The viewers can then play the multimedia stream by downloading the files from the server with the use of HTTP.
+Such an RTMP stream is then converted into HLS and published by the HTTP server, which is capable of handling many HTTP requests.
+The viewers can then play the multimedia delivered with HTTP.
 Such a solution scales well because the streamer doesn't have a direct connection with any of the viewers.

 ## Architecture of the solution

-The system is devided into two parts:
+The system is divided into two parts:
-* the server, responsible for receiving RTMP stream, converting it into HLS and then publishing the created files with a HTTP server,
+* the server, is responsible for receiving the RTMP stream, converting it into HLS, and then publishing the created files with an HTTP server,
 * the client, responsible for playing the incoming HLS stream.

 ### Server